-A high degree of process reliability takes precedence at TRW and this is achieved through the computer-controlled and screen-monitored plasma system.
+According to TRW a high degree of process reliability takes precedence and this is achieved through the computer-controlled and screen-monitored plasma system.
 It enables the factory on the shores of Lake Constance to manufacture several million buttons and switches annually.
 "Using the Openair technology was the right decision for our company.
-The system gives me peace of mind," is how Kirsten Tietz summed it up.
-She added, "For us the pre-treatment has proved profitable, simple and effective.
-It has enabled us to meet our customers' stringent requirements."
+The system gives me peace of mind", is how Kirsten Tietz summed it up, before adding: "For us the pretreatment has proved profitable, simple and effective.
+It has enabled us to meet our customers' stringent requirements".
 Throughput has tripled since the company started using the new painting line with integrated plasma system and stopped using primers.
-Furthermore, not only has a complete run incorporating six operations been dropped, it has also been possible to save a great deal of time and 90 percent of the energy costs compared with using other cleaning systems and primer activation.
+Furthermore, not only has a complete run incorporating six operations been dropped, it has also been possible to save a great deal of time and 90% of the energy costs compared with using other cleaning systems and primer activation.